HarvardMapCollection/tutorials-share/content/workshops/fing-gis-data-arcgis/activity-2/index.md

   <p>A common question students ask GIS librarians is "How do I get my data out of ArcGIS Pro or share it with someone not using this software?"</p>
   <p>You may notice that when using this import wizard (and may other dialog boxes in ArcGIS Pro), you are prompted to save files by default in your project's file geodatabase.</p>
   <img src="gdb.png" alt="Save output in ArcGIS Pro highlighting file geodatabases"><br>
   <p>It is okay to use the file .gdb temporarily while working on your project.
-Keep in mind the suggestion to periodically archiving any important files using legible, open data formats such as geopackage or geojson.</p>
+Keep in mind the suggestion to periodically archive any important files using legible, open data formats such as geopackage or geojson.</p>
   <h3>Next steps</h3>
   <ol>
   <li>Use either <a href="https://pro.arcgis.com/en/pro-app/latest/tool-reference/conversion/features-to-json.htm">Features to JSON</a> tool to create a GeoJSON or <code>Export as Geopackage</code> by clicking: <code>Insert tab</code> → <code>Add Folder</code> → Create a normal, non-file gdb folder on your computer to organize your geospatial data.
 Select this folder to add the folder connection.
 Next, <code>Catalog pane</code> → Right click the folder you created to manage your geospatial data → <code>New</code> → <code>Geopackage</code>.
 Rename the new geopackage the name of the layer you want to save, e.g. "example_coordinates.gpkg".
 Then use <code>Feature Class to Geodatabase</code> tool to export your layer in an open, legible format that will work in any GIS software. <code>Input Features</code> = the layer you want to copy; <code>Output Geodatabase</code> = the empty <code>.gpkg</code> you just created.</li>